 - Learn more tips about your septic system

 Conventional septic systems are not designed to remove nitrogen, which can harm our water bodies.
 There are three types of systems that are approved for use in Florida which will reduce the amount of nutrients and protect our water.

 - In-Ground Nitrogen Reducing Biofilter (INRB) – These are typically a passive system with media layers under the drainfield that remove nitrogen.
-For a description of the specs view the DOH rule section 64E-6.009(7), Florida Administrative Code.
+For a description of the specs view the State Rule.

 - NSF-245 certified Systems/Aerobic Treatment Unit (ATU) – These systems are certified to Standard ANSI/NSF 245 as capable of providing at least 50% nitrogen reduction under test center conditions before treated wastewater is discharged to the drainfield.
 Such systems generally use aerators and pumps or other methods to recirculate effluent to reduce nitrogen.
 NSF-245 certified systems approved for use in Florida may be found on the Florida Department of Environmental Protection website.

 - Performance Based Treatment System (PBTS) – Systems that are engineer-designed to achieve certain treatment goals for certain pollutants.
 Certain systems are approved for use in Florida.